arrikenw/IT-Project/README.md

 The post document is used to represent the user-produced content that our e-folio system displays.

 The document stores:
-- Privacy settings

 - A tile and description
 - Tags and a general "content category"
 - A list of <b>Comment</b> documents representing the comments made on a post
+- Timestamps and other dating information
+- Privacy settings

 The document also stores the following references:
 - The ids of the <b>media</b> documents that contain the thumbnails and files used in the post
 - The id of the <b>user</b> who created the post
 - An array of <b>user</b> ids that represent the users permitted to access a private post

 ##### User
 The user document represents the users of our website.

 The document stores:
-- Privacy settings
 - Contact details
 - Biographical data
 - Username and a hashed password
+- Privacy settings

 The document also stores the following references:
 - The id of a <b>media</b> document that contains the profile picture of the user.